gamecreature/eso-dynamic-config/README.md

 ## Histoy

+v1.0.7
+* Added an option to configure the cooldownperiod and reduce the number of graphic quality switches

 v1.0.6
 * Added settings for each variable (you can now toggle exactly which variables you want the addon to change for you)